 Húsavík is a fishing village on the north coast of Iceland with a collection of charming colorful houses centered around a small marina.

-It’s a great place to visit in Iceland, but the main reason for visiting Húsavík is for whale watching.
+The main reason for visiting Húsavík is for whale watching.

 19. DETTIFOSS